r0ckL3E/odin-Sign-up-Form/README.md

-This project is intended to give you a chance to flex some of the new items you’ve been absorbing over the past few lessons.
+This project is intended to flex some of the new items I've been absorbing over the past few lessons in flexbox.